embench/embench-iot/README.md

 ## Structure of the repository

-The top level directory contains the scripts to build and execute the benchmarks.
-The current version uses GNU Autotools to build the benhmarks and DejaGnu to run them.
-This will be replaced by Python scripts for platform portability in a future release.
+The top level directory contains Python scripts to build and execute the benchmarks.
 The following are the key top level directories.

 - [`config`](./config): containing a directory for each architecture supported, and within that directory subdirectories for board and cpu descriptions.
 Configuation data can be provided for individual CPUs and individual boards.
+  - **Note.** The structure of the [`config`](./config) directory is proving overly complex, yet inflexible.
+It is likely it will be flattened in a future release of the scripts.

 - [`doc`](./doc): The user manual for Embench.